Plans/strategy | Date: 30/10/2018 | Ministry of Foreign Affairs

 The effect of mainstreaming digitalisation in our development cooperation will be enhanced by making greater use of digital technologies in the administration of Norwegian development aid.
 Many measures are already in place, based on the Ministry of Foreign Affairs’ strategy for the period 2018–2021.
 The Ministry will continue to explore opportunities offered by new technologies, with a particular focus on strengthening the Foreign Service’s analytical capacity and the ability to collect and evaluate information.

-Norway has launched two projects for the administration of grants: The rants portal and The results portal.
+Norway has launched two projects for the administration of grants: The grants portal and The results portal.

 Together, these digital efforts are intended to help ensure 1) compliance with reporting and documentation requirements related to Norwegian aid; 2) more efficient grant administration; 3) performance management based on goal achievement; and 4) transparency of progress and results in the development context.
 The long-term aim is to gather data into a single source of information on performance and results assessment, statistics and communications.